Nickname(s): The Lone Star State

 Texas has the lowest gasoline price in the Nation.

 George Lawson Keene was born in Crockett, Houston County, Texas.
 He enlisted in the Army at age 19 and was sent to France.
 Due to the various battles, officers had a short life span.
 Many enlisted men were given field promotions.
-Corporal Keene was one such man, with no previous command or leadership experience.
-On his first day, after being promoted, he organized and successfully lead a group of soldiers against an enemy stronghold, personally capturing an officer with maps on enemy positions.
-On day two, he commanded a company in a wave attack and rescued a wounded battalion commander.
-He took out 6 machine guns and captured 40 more prisoners.
-This heroism continued and remarkably he survived, although he was wounded several times.
+Corporal Keene was one such man with no previous command or leadership experience.
+On his first day after being promoted, he organized and successfully led a group of soldiers against an enemy stronghold, personally capturing an officer with maps of enemy positions.
+He commanded a company in a wave attack on day two and rescued a wounded battalion commander.
+He took out six machine guns and captured 40 more prisoners.
+This heroism continued, and remarkably he survived, although he was wounded several times.
 He was considered one of the most decorated soldiers in WWI.
-He proves that field promotions work and on-the-job training is more valuable than reading a text book.
+He proves that field promotions work and on-the-job training is more valuable than reading a textbook.

 Doris “Dorie” Miller was born on October 12, 1919, in Waco, Texas.
 Doris went by “Dorie,” but being a big guy, no one teased him.
 He enlisted in the Navy and was a cook on board the USS West Virginia.
-At 7:57 a.m. on December 7, 1941 he was collecting laundry when the first of nine torpedoes hit his ship.
-He jumped behind a .50-caliber, anti-aircraft machine gun and began taking out Japanese fighters.
+At 7:57 a.m. on December 7, 1941, he was collecting laundry when the first of nine torpedoes hit his ship.
+He jumped behind a .50-caliber anti-aircraft machine gun and began taking out Japanese fighters.
 Admiral Nimitz personally pinned the Navy Cross on Dorie’s chest.
-It just goes to show that you should never judge a person by their status.
+It just shows that you should never judge a person by their status.
 Even humble ranks turn out great men.

 E Donnall Thomas was born in Mart, TX.
 He was a physician studying blood cells and bone marrow.
-Patients, particularly children, who develop leukemia usually died unless they could obtained a bone marrow transplant.
+Patients, particularly children, who develop leukemia usually die unless they can obtain a bone marrow transplant.
 At that time, such transplants required identical twins.
 However, Dr. Thomas discovered a way to transplant bone marrow from non-identical donors.
 This revolutionary breakthrough earned him the Nobel Prize.
 Today, survival rates in most blood cancer cases have gone from zero to almost 90%.
-Thank you Dr. Thomas.
+Thank you, Dr. Thomas.